bicycleben88/my-portfolio/src/mark/higginbotham-records.md

     playAudio()

             - grab the audio file associated with the keyboard key that triggered the event
-            - if there's an audio file, then play the audio file from the beggining
+            - if there's an audio file, then play it from the beggining

     - ![play audio function](https://i.imgur.com/fuy2lp5.png)